tvanhens/pathery/README.md

 ## Getting Started

-Check out the [getting started guide][getting-started] to deploy Pathery into your AWS account using CDK.
+Check out the [getting started guide][get-started] to deploy Pathery into your AWS account using CDK.

-[getting-started]: ./examples/getting-started/
+[get-started]: ./examples/getting-started/